vegetabill/brainbox-design-site/cv.md

 ## Me in a Nutshell

 I'm a people-first engineer with a decade-long track record of delivering consumer-grade SaaS products.
 I prefer to be more stubborn on technical vision while staying flexible on implementation choices.
-Even more than shipping user delight, the most rewarding part my role is often coaching others and seeing them produce amazing work.
+Even more than shipping user delight, the most rewarding part of my role is often coaching others and seeing them produce amazing work.

 # Recent Experience